vvhawk/swipetunes-ios/README.md

 ### Description

 Swipetunes is a dynamic music discovery app that lets you find your perfect match in songs.
 Mimicking the feel of modern dating apps, users can swipe their way to create the perfect playlist for any occasion.
+[Official Presentation](https://docs.google.com/presentation/d/11vpWNI9-EeamaUigWSoJ5uytdvi4rUFyWLO0QDUQUgI/edit?usp=sharing).